Fifteen years ago I never drank coffee. Yuck! I just didn’t like the flavor. Now, I’m a huge fan!

 - It Usually Has More Caffeine.
 Now not all of us drink coffee for the caffeine content, but if you do, you might be interested in knowing that most cold brews have more caffeine in them.
 Although less caffeine is extracted by cooler water, the brew time of most cold press coffees packs a more caffeinated punch.
 If more caffeine isn’t what you’re looking for, choose decaffeinated coffee when making your cold press!

 - You Can Use Older Coffee Beans.
 A barista shared with me this little factoid to use older coffee beans when making cold press.
 Since less soluble flavors are extracted when you cold brew coffee, fresh beans aren’t as important when making cold brew coffee.
 So if you’ve got some coffee beans that have been sitting around a little longer, don’t throw them out—make some cold brew coffee.
 I recently tested this theory with some coffee I bought in Hawaii several years ago that got lost in the back of a kitchen cabinet.
 I didn’t want to throw it out so I decided to make cold press with it, and boy was it delicious!
+If there were a mobile coffee cart around I could enjoy something like if it were served there.

 What’s the Downside of Cold Press Coffee?